boleque/postgres-for-admin-and-dev/pg_locks.md

 --------------+----------------
           745 |          17180
 (1 row)
--- на этом шаге транзакция также зависает в очереди ожидания otus=*# UPDATE accounts SET amount = amount + 100.00 WHERE acc_no = 1;
+-- at this point, the transaction is also waiting in the queue otus=*# UPDATE accounts SET amount = amount + 100.00 WHERE acc_no = 1;
--- транзакция заблокировала таблицу accounts, собственный номер транзакции 745, пытается захватить блокировку типа tuple (версии строки) - false otus=*# SELECT * FROM locks_v WHERE pid = 17180;
+-- the transaction has locked the accounts table, its own transaction id is 745, it tries to acquire the tuple lock - false otus=*# SELECT * FROM locks_v WHERE pid = 17180;
   pid  |   locktype    |   lockid   |       mode       | granted
 -------+---------------+------------+------------------+---------